-THE title of Kwame Anthony Appiah’s latest book sent a shudder through my gut — a response that is probably the consequence of having read too many reports in which the word “honour” was immediately followed by the word “killing.”
+The title of Kwame Anthony Appiah’s latest book, The Honor Code, sent a shudder through my gut, probably because I’ve read too many reports lately in which the word “honour” was immediately followed by the word “killing.”

 The reunion was short-lived.
 Samia’s mother was accompanied by her uncle and a driver.
 Once inside, the driver shot Samia dead and threatened to kill Hina Jilani before being killed by a security officer.
 Samia’s uncle took Qazilbash hostage at gunpoint and used her as a shield as he and Samia’s mother retreated to the hotel where her father was waiting to be told that his wayward daughter would bring no further shame on the family.